rgnespolo/nespolo_public_repo/README.md

-# General repository with some of my developed work.
+## General repository with some of my developed work

-## Description of the content of each folder:
+### Description of the content of each folder:
 - ML_DL
 - Classic Computer Vision
 - Haptics